Great accessible UK weekend breaks: Sheffield

-Guided tours of this hidden gem are highly recommended as it has a fascinating history and impressive architecture – some of which was designed by the world-famous architect, Augustus Pugin.
+Guided tours of this hidden gem are highly recommended as it has a fascinating history and impressive architecture – some of which were designed by the world-famous architect Augustus Pugin.

 Kelham Island Food Tours

-If you are a foodie, you should consider going on guided food and drink tours around the historic district of Kelham Island.
+If you are a foodie, consider going on guided food and drink tours around the historic district of Kelham Island.

-With Kelham Island Food Tours you can now explore the district and its wealth of small food and drink producers.
-Here you can visit Sheffield’s first and only urban cheesemaker, micro-bakeries, coffee roasters, local gin and beer producers.
+With Kelham Island Food Tours, you can explore the district and its wealth of small food and drink producers.
+Here you can visit Sheffield’s first and only urban cheesemaker, micro-bakeries, coffee roasters, and local gin and beer producers.

-If you want to put your feet up, then a trip with Sheffield Boats is a great option.
-Here you can cruise from Sheffield’s city centre at Victoria Quays and by mooring, in the heart of the city, it is easy walking distance to the city’s hotels and other top attractions.
+If you want to put your feet up, then a trip with A & G Passenger Boats is a great option.
+Here you can cruise from Sheffield’s city centre at Victoria Quays, and by mooring in the heart of the city, it is easy walking distance to the city’s hotels and other top attractions.

-These trips allow you to see parts of Sheffield and the surrounding area that you may not see.
+These trips allow you to access parts of Sheffield and the surrounding area that you may not otherwise see.